 Our one-time registration fee is $15; non-refundable.
 There is no partial reimbursement should you need to withdraw from our membership group.
 The fees to participate in Homebuilders are not a profit making venture and Board members are not paid.
 All monies are used for the purpose of running our group efficiently and covering our group’s expenses which may include, but are not limited to: CHEA network support membership, website and communication, back to school and end of year events, graduation, etc

-Graduation: High school seniors may participate in our graduation ceremony if they have been a member of Homebuilders for two years prior to their graduation.
+Graduation: High school seniors may participate in our graduation ceremony if they have been a member of Homebuilders for two consecutive years prior to their graduation.
 The board reserves the right to make exceptions to this rule based on extenuating circumstances.
 A written request for exception would need to be submitted to the board no later than 4 months before the graduation ceremony.

 Sub-groups: Sub-group leaders must be current members of Homebuilders.
 Sub-groups are advised to have their own membership application forms specific to their group, and may develop their own policies and directions for participation.